-4. Complementary standards to the AMF's guidelines
+APPENDIX - Complementary standards to the AMF's guidelines

-The AMF expects the implementation of sound and prudent management practices, set out in all its guidelines, to take into account tried and proven generally accepted practices specific to ICT.
+The AMF expects the implementation of sound and prudent management practices, set out in all its guidelines, to take into account specific proven and generally accepted practices related to ICT.

 ICT risk management depends on the financial institution adopting the expectations described in various AMF guidelines, including those on governance, integrated risk management and compliance.
 However, ICT risk management also depends on the expectations described in the previous sections of this guideline and the implementation of a number of ICT-specific practices.